SciTechSoftware/SciTech.Rpc/README.md

 **NOTE!** _This is an early preview of SciTech.Rpc.
 The documentation is very sparse, automated tests are not finished, and there will still be incompatible changes on source level, binary level, and the communication level._

-Currently there are three comnunication layer implementations for the RPC communication:
+Currently there are three communication layer implementations for the RPC framework:
 * **gRPC**, based on the [native/.NET implementation of gRPC](https://github.com/grpc/grpc)
 * **.NET gRPC**, based on the fully managed [ASP.NET Core implementation of gRPC](https://github.com/grpc/grpc-dotnet)